vitillo/yampl/README.md

 YAMPL allows to send and receive:
 * objects of trivially copiable types
 * arrays of trivially copiable types
-* pointers to arrays of trivially copiable types

 A **trivially copiable** type
 * has no non-trivial copy constructors (no virtual functions or virtual bases)